scijava/scijava/docs/ops/doc/Benchmarks.rst

 ..  code-block:: java

 	/**
-	 * @param in the data to input to our function
+	 * Increments a byte value.
+	 *
-	 * @param d the value to add to each element in the input
+	 * @param data array containing the byte to increment
-	 * @param out the preallocated storage buffer
-	 * @implNote op name="benchmark.match",type=Computer
+	 * @implNote op name="benchmark.increment", type=Inplace1
 	 */
-	public static void op( //
+	public static void incrementByte(final byte[] data) {
-		final RandomAccessibleInterval<DoubleType> in, //
-		final Double d, //
-		final RandomAccessibleInterval<DoubleType> out //
-	) {
-		LoopBuilder.setImages(in, out)
-			.multiThreaded()
-			.forEachPixel((i, o) -> o.set(i.get() + d));
+		data[0]++;
 	}

 We first benchmark the base penalty of executing this method using SciJava Ops, compared to direct execution of the static method.
-Notably, as this method requires a preallocated output buffer, we must either create it ourselves, *or* allow SciJava Ops to create it for us using an Op adaptation.
+This method mutates a data structure in place, meaning the Ops engine can match it directly as an inplace Op, or adapt it to a function Op.
 Thus, we test the benchmark the following three scenarios:

-* Output buffer creation + static method invocation
+* Direct static method invocation
-* Output buffer creation + SciJava Ops invocation
+* SciJava Ops inplace invocation
-* SciJava Ops invocation using Op adaptation
+* SciJava Ops adapted function invocation

 The results are shown in **Figure 1**.
 We find Op execution through the SciJava Ops framework adds a few milliseconds of additional overhead.
 A few additional milliseconds of overhead are observed when SciJava Ops is additionally tasked with creating an output buffer.